Leopard-2019/TriviaGame/README.md

 # TRIVIA GAME #

-This repository is for a Javascript game, using jQuery Bootstrap styling, including buttons, and setInterval functionality.
+This repository is for a Javascript game, using jQuery Bootstrap styling, including buttons, and set Interval functionality.
 The game contains a Javascript file to run the game, an html and css file, and images used in the game.
 The styling is created through the use of bootstrap, a css file, and within the html file.

 The game is a trivia game with questions employing a basebal theme.
-It consists of seven questions, displayed one at a time; each one must be answered in 15 seconds.
+It consists of seven questions, displayed one at a time with a time counter; each one must be answered in 15 seconds.

 1. Game starts when the player clicks the start button.
 A multiple-choice question is displayed, with a time counter.After the user answers, a new page is prompted, containing a video related with the answer, and also the player's stats, i.e,  the number of right, and wrong questions.